 Rapid Detoxification for Opioid Withdrawal

 Rapid detox is rarely done these days because it only manages withdrawal symptoms and does not treat the actual root cause of drug addiction.
-Opioid-blocking drugs, such as naloxone, are administered under anesthesia.
+Opioid-blocking drugs, such as naloxone or naltrexone, are administered under anesthesia.

 Some evidence states that this opioid withdrawal treatment method decreases symptoms, but rapid detox doesn’t always impact the time spent suffering opioid withdrawal.
 Most doctors hesitate to use the rapid detox method, as vomiting often occurs during withdrawal, greatly increasing the risk of death.
 More often than not, the risks outweigh the potential benefits.